FaniTafra/I2C/README.md

 # I2C
-I2C communication protocol was implemented, with both master and slave components developed to enable seamless data exchange between devices.
+I2C communication protocol was implemented, with both master and slave components developed in Verilog to enable seamless data exchange between devices.